utopia-php/logger/docs/tutorials/add-logger-adapter.md

 If external API does not support any of these, feel free to add the information as tag.
 Every provider supports tags, so we can use that to store any officially un-supported information.

-If you need a custom logic for validation, you can implement `validateLog` function from which you call parent's implementation of it and extend the logic with whatever validation your adapter requires.
+If you need a custom logic for validation, you can implement `validate` function from which you call parent's implementation of it and extend the logic with whatever validation your adapter requires.

 ### 2.2 Register newly created provider